neuhausler/CloudRover/README.md

 **Set a configuration parameter**

 CloudRover serves as a generic Key/Value store.
 This can be used to store/exchange configuration information.
-The CloudRover ID defined a startup (`A123B345`) has to be used to set a value.
+The CloudRover ID defined at startup (`A123B345`) has to be used to set a value.

 Example: Set the host for the message queue `mq_hostname` to `mq.test.com` and the port `mq_portnumber` of the queue to `5672`